rblades/dhworkbook_master/docs/module-1/Exercises.md

 ## Conclusion

-In the modules to come, we will be using DHBox as we find data, fetch data, wrangle data, analyze data, and visualize data.
+In the modules to come, we will be using DH Box as we find data, fetch data, wrangle data, analyze data, and visualize data.
 It becomes very important that you note the kinds of commands you use or try, the thinking that you were doing at that point, and so on.
 You want to leave yourself (and anybody who comes after) breadcrumbs so that you understand what you were doing.
 Quick notes written in markdown, piping the history of what you've done to a file, and keeping those files in a repository alongside any other code or files that you may make will set you on the path to open access research and computational reproducibility.
 As Martha might say, 'and that's a good thing'.